alexandergerber/courses-tsa/chapter2.md

 ```

 You found out that the dataset consists of more than one time series.
 Each time series is contained in
 one column.
-If we want to work on only one time series we need to find the corresponding column.
-Then can subset this column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as with data frames).
+We can extract one column by either using a numerical index, the column name or the `$` notation (notice that this works exactly as with data frames).

 `@instructions`
 - Use the `colnames()` to find the name of the time series of daily closing prices.